-However, not all sieves are equally built.
-Here are some “Should Ask Questions” to help in choosing a test sieve manufacturer that provides the highest quality test sieve assembly, that can be used for many applications and serves a wide range of industries.
+However, not all types of sieves are equally built.
+Here are some questions to ask and the answers you should be looking for to help in choosing a test sieve manufacturer that provides the highest quality test sieve assembly, that can be used for many applications and serves a wide range of industries.

 The best test sieves are constructed with a stainless steel sieve cloth that should conform to ASTM E11 or ISO 3310 specifications.
 These standards give best practices for the design and construction of test sieves that are frame-mounted, along with the details on particle size and mesh perforations dimensions for a wide range of materials.